mattlianje/etl4s/README.md

 ## Documentation
 [Full Documentation](https://mattlianje.github.io/etl4s/) - Detailed guides, API references, and examples

+---

+## Of note...
+- Ultimately - these nodes and pipelines are just reifications of functions and values (with a few niceties like built in retries, failure handling, concurrency-shorthand, and Future based parallelism).
+- Chaotic, framework/infra-coupled ETL codebases that grow without an imposed discipline drive dev-teams and data-orgs to their knees.
+- **etl4s** is a little DSL to enforce discipline, type-safety and re-use of pure functions - and see [functional ETL](https://maximebeauchemin.medium.com/functional-data-engineering-a-modern-paradigm-for-batch-data-processing-2327ec32c42a) for what it is... and could be.

+---

 ## Core Concepts
 **etl4s** has one core building block: